A Farmgirl's Kitchen®

 Why do you put buttermilk in biscuits?

 Buttermilk gives biscuits a tangy flavor and keeps the dough tender.
-For best results, make sure it’s full-fat and super cold when added to the dry ingredients.
+For best results, make sure it’s whole cultured and super cold when added to the dry ingredients.

 Biscuits in cast iron skillet with red and white checkered kitchen towel.